mofojed/deephaven-plugin-voice-table/README.md

 This is a Python plugin for Deephaven generated from a [deephaven-plugin](https://github.com/deephaven/deephaven-plugins) template.

-Specifically, this plugin is a bidirectional widget plugin, which can send and receive messages on both the client and server.
-The plugin works out of the box, demonstrates basic plugin structure, and can be used as a starting point for building more complex plugins.
+This plugin display a table with a voice control interface.
+Press and hold the micrphone button, speak a command, and the table will update with the filters and sorts you specified.

 ## Plugin Structure